Lee: Kate Winslet outstanding in a mediocre film

 - 3 min read

 I waited a whole year to see Lee after seeing the preview for the film at the end of 2023.
-Kate Winslet is my favourite actor and I would run to the cinema to see anything that she is in.
+Kate Winslet is my favourite actor and I would run to the cinema to see any of her films.
 I understand that Lee was a passion project for her.
 Kate was the drawcard but I was also interested in the subject of the film - model-turned-photographer, Lee Miller - who was a trailblazing war photographer.
-Lee features in the infamous shot of herself in Hitler's bath tub in this private apartment in Munich after his death was announced.
+Lee features in the infamous shot of herself in Hitler's bathtub in this private apartment in Munich in 1945, just after his death was announced.

 Lee | Released in Australia October 2024 | Viewed November 2024 | Directed by Ellen Kuras | Main cast: Kate Winslet, Andy Samberg, Alexander Skarsgard, Josh O'Connor, and Andrea Riseborough

 The trouble is that the film isn't great.
-That said, the second half was better than the first.
+That said, the second half is better than the first.
 The first part wanders through Miller's bohemian life in the early stages of the war.
-This wasn't very interesting so it could have been watered down considerably to make the film better overall.
-There was also little to connect this part of Miller's life to her war experiences, other than to introduce some of her friends who later were to be victims of the war.
+This isn't very interesting nor does it add much to Miller's characterisation or motivations.
+It could have been watered down considerably to make the film better overall.
+There is little to connect this part of Miller's life to her war experiences, other than to introduce some of her friends who later are to become victims of the war.

-All bar one of the main cast's performances were stellar even if the film itself lacked depth.
+All bar one of the main cast's performances are stellar even if the film itself lacks depth.
 I loved Andrea Riseborough as the posh British Vogue editor.
 I thought Andy Samberg did a bang up job of portraying David Scherman when audiences would be used to seeing him in comedic roles.
-Alexander Skarsgard, conversely, was horribly miscast as Lee's husband.
+Alexander Skarsgard, conversely, is horribly miscast as Lee's husband.
 I understand Kate wanted him for the role and it baffles me as to why.
-His British accent was woeful and I couldn't detect any chemistry with Kate.
+His British accent is woeful and I couldn't detect any chemistry with Kate.

-All that said, the images of the groundbreaking work that Lee did in capturing the horrors of Nazi genocide were stunningly evoked and the film has left a lasting impression on me for that part alone.
+All that said, the images of the groundbreaking work that Lee did in capturing the horrors of Nazi genocide are stunningly evoked.
+The film has left a lasting impression on me for that alone.
 Kate Winslet is mesmerising as Lee, it's just that the film doesn't back up her performance.

 Rating: ⭐⭐⭐